We’re delighted to share details of an incredible programme celebrating the UK and Russia’s rich musical cultures.

 Fourth British Literature Today seminar at Tolstoy’s estate at Yasnaya Polyana explores connections between literature and music as two art forms that inspire, influence and nourish each other.
 Appearing from the UK were: acclaimed poet and sound artist, Lavinia Greenlaw,; interdisciplinary artist and writer, Jay Bernard; novelist and journalist, Diana Evans; writer, rock critic and musician, David Keenan; author and Observer classical music critic, Fiona Maddocks and poet, playwright, novelist, librettist and critic, Glyn Maxwell.

 26 – 27 July, Moscow GoGo Penguin at Chess & Jazz Festival

 Manchester-based piano trio GoGo Penguin performed at the new Chess & Jazz Festival at Hermitage Garden featuring chess tournaments, lectures, a headline appearance from Gregory Porter and the best food Moscow has to offer.

 Rinse FM stage at Present Perfect festival – in partnership with the UK radio’s Rinse FM, this stage presents emerging and established UK artists at the biggest electronic festival in St Petersburg.

 Picnic Afisha festival launched a UK stage presenting some of the finest jazz, world and experimental electronic UK artists around including a special UK-Russia collaboration between musicians specially for the night.

 30 August – 13 September 2019, Tchaikovsky-city

-Ninth International Young Composers Academy will invite 22 young composers (10 students, 5 trainees and 7 observers) from all over the world to work with a host of international composing greats – among them will be Bryn Harrison (UK), Dmitri Kourliandski (Russia), Yan Maresz (France) and Martin Schuetler (Germany).
+Ninth International Young Composers Academy will invite 22 young composers (10 students, 5 trainees and 7 observers) from all over the world to work with a host of international composing greats – among them Bryn Harrison (UK), Dmitri Kourliandski (Russia), Yan Maresz (France) and Martin Schuetler (Germany).